nukenukey/net/README.md

-you need the jdk and stuff to compile this client will be done in a while
+you need the jdk and stuff to compile this. client will be done in a while